medusa2112/HealiosHealth/replit.md

-✓ Added comprehensive footer with navigation links and company information ✓ Updated color palette to Healios brand colors with black as primary ✓ Added gradient utilities and brand color system from Healios design ✓ Updated healios-cyan accent color to Mocha Mousse 2025 - Pantone's Color of the Year ✓ Removed all caps from navigation menu text for more natural, professional appearance ✓ Updated shop products to look more like Wild Nutrition style ✓ Implemented full dropdown navigation system styled like Wild Nutrition
+✓ Added comprehensive footer with navigation links and company information ✓ Updated color palette to Healios brand colors with black as primary ✓ Added gradient utilities and brand color system from Healios design ✓ Updated healios-cyan accent color to Light Mocha for softer, more approachable brand tone ✓ Removed all caps from navigation menu text for more natural, professional appearance ✓ Updated shop products to look more like Wild Nutrition style ✓ Implemented full dropdown navigation system styled like Wild Nutrition